Mount Royal School

 When 14th Street was widened in 1966, the sandstone structure that stood on the hill overlooking the Bow River Valley was demolished.
 A new building built behind the old school, was dedicated on May 3, 1967 and stands today as the present Mount Royal Junior High.
 Students finally had their Home Economics.
 And Shop facilities where students could take such courses as “Home Care of the Sick Child” or “Building Construction and Related Industries.”
 The new school certainly offered a diversified challenge to the students of the class of ’67.

 Throughout the 1960s and ‘70s Mount Royal maintained a high academic standard as seen by the number of names on the school’s honour role.
 The school however, was not only seen as a place for developing scholarship.
 Lizz Ann Walsh said in her Valedictory letter for the yearbook that year, “We have come to realize that education is not only academic, but it is also the process by which we learn to respect and understand people, to comfort and enjoy them; to live in peace and harmony with them.
 Perhaps the person who has best taught this lesson is our principal, Mr. Wallace.”

 Throughout the 1980s and ‘90s, Mount Royal School’s population has sifted both up and down.
 Students still come from the districts of Connaught, Scarboro, Mount Royal, Bankview and Sunalta.
 However, as the city of Calgary has changed, so too has the area from where students come to Mount Royal Junior High.
 Now students come from as far away as Victoria Park and Strathcona.
-The school has a diverse population boasting students who speak many languages and come from more than 20 different countries.
-Mount Royal Also has an ACCESS class for students who are challenged by a variety of physical handicaps.
+The school has a diverse population boasting students who speak many languages and come from more than 40 different countries.
+Mount Royal Also has two special education classes (ACCESS and a TASC) who participate with their same aged peers as possible in physical educational and complementary programming classes.
 The school is, as one person described it, “a slice of real life!”